halfnelson/halfnelson.github.io/_posts/2017-07-19-reusable-secure-web-project-hosting-with-docker-compose.md

 This configures a service called `hello-world` from an image I found on [docker-hub](https://hub.docker.com/r/ashleybarrett/node-hello-world/), and runs on the `nginx` network (we have already configured) with the alias `helloworld`

 The `networks` section at the bottom tells docker-compose that we have already defined the `nginx` network and that it is external to this file.
 It will look for, and attach to, the network when we spin up the services.

-Note that we didn't need to expose any ports, any ports opened by the application will be visible on the nginx network.
+Note that we didn't need to expose any ports, any ports opened by the application will be visible on the nginx network.{: .notice}

 We can test our compose file by running `sudo docker-compose up -d` in the `hello-world` folder, and we should see it download the image and start the container: